InVivo Biosystems

 Grant in 2023

-Pulvinar Neuro is a neurotechnology company focused on advancing neuroscience research by providing innovative and affordable products.
-The company aims to support both basic and translational neuroscience efforts, utilizing the latest technologies to facilitate groundbreaking research.
-By offering cutting-edge tools and resources, Pulvinar Neuro enables brain researchers to explore new insights and develop solutions that can significantly impact the field of neuroscience.
+Pulvinar Neuro is a neurotechnology company focused on advancing neuroscience research by offering innovative and affordable products.
+The company aims to support both basic and translational neuroscience research, providing researchers with cutting-edge tools to facilitate their studies.
+By harnessing the latest technologies, Pulvinar Neuro enables scientists to explore new solutions and deepen the understanding of brain functions.

 Feinstein Institute for Medical Research